openeuropa/bootstrap-component-library/docs/developing.md

 `stories` folder inside the `storybook` folder of each theme, so that the developer can freely combine default and custom stories in the project's styleguide.
+The stories are sorted alphabetically.

+#### Working on the default stories

+Since the different storybook instances defining the styleguides are using a copied version of the default stories, it's not convenient to work on any of them when it's about editing the story files.
+Running `yarn storybook` another instance of storybook will be started reading from the stories defined in the `components` folder, this way all the changes in the `*.story.js` file will be immediately visible in the instance.

 ### Overriding and adding twig templates in a theme

-All the templates available in `src/components/` are copied in the `templates` folder of each theme so that the npm package released will also contain them.
+All the templates available in `src/components/` are copied in the `templates` folder of each theme so that the npm package will also contain those once it's released.
-But these can be overridden, as well as others can be added by placing them in the `custom-templates` folder available in each theme.
+Default templates can be overridden in the theme package, as well as others can be added by placing them in the `custom-templates` folder available in each theme.
 The structure of the content of this folder should be similar to the `src/components` one, the template should be stored in a folder with the package name, although these are not meant to be released as individual npm packages, at the moment.
+To override an existing template from BCL the same identical name has to be used, both for the folder and the template name.
+The overridden template has to be added in the `custom-templates/bcl-templates.js` file so that it will not be copied the `templates` folder.
-To override an existing template from BCL the same identical name has to be used, both for the folder and the template name, to add a new one a custom name has to be chosen, for consistency they should always be included the same way the default template are:
+To add a new template a custom name has to be chosen, for consistency they should always be included the same way the default template are:
 `{% include '@oe-bcl/bcl-button/button.html.twig' with {} only %}`
 so that a single namespace can be handled by the twig loader and the twig files in the `templates` folder of each theme can be directly used also in the drupal theme.

+#### Stories for an overridden template

+Mind the fact that if a component template is overridden then its stories need to be overridden as well by the theme package.
+This means adding the exclusion for the default story in the `bcl-stories.js` file and defining a new story file in `stories`.
+If you do so, you will also need to manually run `yarn build:storybook` for the default stories imported in the theme you are working on to be updated.

 ### Adding a new theme